luehrsenheinrich/action-wordpress-plugin-deploy/README.md

 This Action commits the contents of your Git tag to the WordPress.org plugin repository using the same tag name.
 It can exclude files as defined in either `.distignore` or `.gitattributes`, and moves anything from a `.wordpress-org` subdirectory to the top-level `assets` directory in Subversion (plugin banners, icons, and screenshots).

-### ☞ For updating the readme and items in the assets directory between releases, please see our [WordPress.org Plugin Readme/Assets Update Action](https://github.com/10up/action-wordpress-plugin-asset-update)

 ## Configuration

 ### Required secrets